piotr-czarnecki07/expense-tracker/readme.md

 # Overview

 CLI application for managing expenses\
-App stores given expenses in a form of the `csv` file
+App stores given expenses in a form of `csv` file

 # Features

-- Possibility to set the budget property for a specific month and year (after exceeding the budget, a message will be shown)
+- Possibility of setting the budget property for a specific month and year (after exceeding the budget, a message will be shown)

 - Quick expense summary time, achieved by updating the sums for specific attributes after each expense change

-- Expenses are avaliable in `expenses.csv` file in `Data\` directory
+- Expenses are avaliable in `expenses.csv` file in Data/ directory

 # How to Use

+1. Have Python 3.10+ installed
-1. Install dependencies from `requirements.txt`
+2. Install dependencies from `requirements.txt`
-2. Set the Command Prompt's current directory as the file `expense-tracker.py` directory
+3. Set the Terminal's current working directory as the `expense-tracker.py` directory, for exapmle by evoking `cd C:\\path\to\expense-tracker`
-3. Enter file's name `expense-tracker.py` and choose a proper command
+4. Enter `expense-tracker.py` and choose a proper command
-4. Provide required arguments with `--` prefix, e.g. `--description Breakfast`
+5. Provide arguments required by the command with `--` prefix, e.g. `--description Breakfast`

 ### Example prompt

-`expense-tracker.py add --description Breakfast --amount 20 --category Food`
+`expense-tracker.py add --description Breakfast --amount 20 --category Food` \
+`expense-tracker.py delete --id 1` \
+`expense-tracker.py enlist`

 # Commands